-Finding Internet While Traveling
+Finding the Internet

 Practically every hostel or hotel you'll opt to stay in will have a free internet connection that you'll be able to connect to with your laptop as you're traveling.
 Just be sure to check if it's a listed amenity before you book your stay if that's important to you.
 If you opt to stay in Airbnb apartments instead, you'll be almost guaranteed to have an internet connection, and as you won't be sharing the place with dozens of people, you'll have much higher speeds, too.

 On top of that, the less infrastructure a country has, the more likely you are to encounter internet problems.
-I had terrible internet speeds when traveling in Namibia, Tanzania, Rwanda, Mozambique, and Tonga recently.

-What About Internet Cafes?
+What About Internet Cafés?

-How Do International Calling Cards Work for Travelers?
+How Do International Calling Cards Work?

 You can buy calling cards in the country you'll be visiting to make international calls while traveling, or you can buy international calling cards before you leave home.
-We'll get into why you shouldn't bother with these below, but if you're convinced you need a calling card, here's what you need to know:

 There are two types of international calling cards: prepaid or billed monthly.
 With most carriers, you'll simply call a toll-free number to connect.